Relevant Articles

 Read More

-Understanding the Power of Narrative Therapy in Trauma Recovery
+The Power of Narrative Therapy for Trauma Recovery

 Phidaly Counseling Phidaly Counseling

-Understanding the Power of Narrative Therapy in Trauma Recovery
+The Power of Narrative Therapy for Trauma Recovery

 Jewels Tauzin: Narrative therapy offers creative, non-invasive ways to externalize the trauma, allowing us to view it as separate as who we inherently are.
 In viewing trauma from a distance, it helps clients to feel less overwhelmed with the intensity of the feeling and instead see things a bit more clearly.
 In trauma recovery, this can be especially powerful, helping us reframe our traumatic experiences in ways that prioritize resilience and strength rather than victimhood.